Sitefinity/external-logging/README.md

 ### Installation instructions

 1. Clone the sample repository
-2. Open your Sitefinity application in Visual Studio.
+2. Open your Sitefinity CMS application in Visual Studio.
 3. From the context menu of the solution, select *Add* » *Existing project…*
 4. Browse to the folder of the custom error trace listener
 5. Select the ExternalLogging.csproj file
 6. From the context menu of the *Reference* folder in your project, select *Add* » *References…*
 7. Select the newly added **ExternalLogging** project
-8. Open the **web.config** file of your Sitefinity application and configure Raygun:
+8. Open the **web.config** file of your Sitefinity CMS application and configure Raygun:
   * Add the following section to configSections:
    ```<section name="RaygunSettings" type="Mindscape.Raygun4Net.RaygunSettings, Mindscape.Raygun4Net"/>```
   * Add the Raygun settings configuration block: